makotamas/MavenMarket/README.md

-MavenMarket (PowerBI)
+# MavenMarket (PowerBI)

-8 tables - 2 facts, 5 dimensions, 1 measure
+I utilized a fictious webshop's datas named "MavenMarket", containing more than 200,000-row data sources.
+During this project I tried to explore as much PowerBI functionalities as I could and practise.
+The project includes:

-26 explicit measures
+- **8 tables** - 2 facts, 5 dimensions, 1 measure

-17 visualizations
+- **26 explicit measures**

-3 pages
+- **17 visualizations**

-Analysis of more than 200,000-row data sources
+- **3 pages**